DataDog/integrations-core/pgbouncer/README.md

 Note: Not all metrics are available with all versions of PGBouncer.

 ### Events
-The PGboucer check does not include any events at this time.
+The PGBouncer check does not include any events at this time.

 ### Service Checks